Bibliography and Databanks

 Araujó, Paulo Fernando Cidade de/Nicolella, Alexandre Chibebe et altera 2018: Contribuição da FABESP ao Desenvolvimento da Agricultura no Estado de São Paulo.
 Centro de Documentação e Informação da FAPESP (Fundação de Amparo à Pesquisa do Estado de São Paulo).

-Short Summary and Abstract: This extensive and detailed publication, created and edited by numerous authors of the FABESP (Fundação de Amparo à Pesquisa do Estado de São Paulo – further information: https://fapesp.br/ ), accounts for the tremendous significance of the agricultural sector for the state of São Paulo.
+Short Summary and Abstract: This detailed publication, created and edited by numerous authors of the FABESP (Fundação de Amparo à Pesquisa do Estado de São Paulo – further information: https://fapesp.br/ ), accounts for the tremendous significance of the agricultural sector for the state of São Paulo.
 While it appears that in modern times there is a trade off between industrialization and a decline of the significance of the agricultural sector, the authors in this study argue contrarily.
 The importance of agriculture for the Brazilian economy has increased continuously over time, and the agricultural sector benefits from tendencies of modernization and technical revolutions brought about the R&D as well as non-agricultural developments.
 The more than 400 pages article provides numerous examples of modern developments in agriculture, focussed on the state of São Paulo, and also the contributions by the renowned FABESP.
 It is additionally a hommage to Prof. Paulo Cidade (1932 – 2016), one of Brazil´s most renowned agricultural researchers who influenced the field significantly.
-This literature is highly recommended for all those that want to get an in depth view of Brazilian agriculture and its future perspectives.
+This literature is highly recommended for all those that want to get insight into Brazilian agriculture and its future perspectives.

 Buol, Stanley W. 2009: Soils and Agriculture in Central West and North Brazil, in: Sci.
 Agric.
 (Piracicaba, Braz.), v.66, n.5, p.697-707